Jeiwan/uniswapv3-book/content/docs/milestone_1/first-swap.md

 This is our starting point, and our goal in this chapter is to make our first swap.

-## Liquidity
+## Liquidity Calculation
-Trading is not possible without liquidity, and to make first swap we need to put some liquidity into the pool contract.
+Trading is not possible without liquidity, and to make our first swap we need to put some liquidity into the pool contract.
 Providing liquidity into a pool simply means:
 - sending tokens to the pool,
-- updating pool's parameters so our liquidity is recorded and used for swaps.
+- updating pool parameters so our liquidity is recorded and used for swaps.

-Tokens are smart-contracts, they track balances inside their own storage: when you send tokens to someone you simply update balances inside token's storage.
+Tokens are smart contracts, they track balances inside their own storage: when you send tokens to someone you simply update balances in token's storage.
 Thus, we don't need to enable tokens receiving in our pool contract–it'll just work!
 However, we want the contract to put provided liquidity into some price range.

 Remember that, in Uniswap V3, the entire price range is demaracted into *ticks*: each tick corresponds to a price and has